 Change is hard.
-Even when we know it will benefit us in the long run, no rx we still resist it with all we’ve got.
-Whether its cutting out fast food, patient learning a new skill, check hitting the employment sites to get a new job…the desire to bail is often greater than our desire to go for it.
+Even when we know it will benefit us in the long run, we still resist it with all we’ve got.
+Whether its cutting out fast food, learning a new skill, hitting the employment sites to get a new job…the desire to bail is often greater than our desire to go for it.

 And there are plenty of reasons for this.
 Mainly, your whole psyche is geared around keeping you safe.
 Survival is essential.
 Change means instability and our bodies and minds will fight that at all costs.
 Also succeeding at survival is more likely when we can react quickly and without hesitation…the opposite of what it takes to stick with and create a new behavior.

 This is why we need to become aware of our thoughts, our physical sensations, even our breathing patterns, to override this resistance to change.

 And, just five minutes a day of meditation can be your biggest weapon against your instinct to play it safe.

 It sounds too good to be true, right?
 Don’t take my word for it.
 Google “scientific tests on five minute mediation” and see all the studies that pop up.
 Study after study has shown the benefits of meditation from getting over addiction to getting better grades.

 “But I suck at meditation!” you say.
 Actually, the “worse” you are, the better for creating lasting change.